-I’m reading Modern American Diplomacy (1996), a collection of articles about the diplomacy of five US presidents.
-One of the articles, “The Diplomacy of the Depression,” contains this description of FDR’s decision-making style:
+I’m reading Modern American Diplomacy (1996), a collection of articles about the foreign policies of five US presidents.
+One of the articles, “The Diplomacy of the Depression,” contains this description of FDR.

 “After the tremendous election victory in which he swept forty-two out of the forty-eight states, the new president established an administration that was personal, centralized, and haphazard.
 Steeped in the aristocratic tradition of noblesse oblige, Roosevelt had an exalted sense of his own position and unlimited confidence in his own influence and abilities.